 “Some leaders tend to oversimplify culture,” says Prine.
 “The way ‘culture’ is defined academically is a lot more behavioral-based than the way pop management has started talking about it.
 When I think about building culture, it’s about building a team and selection of employees based on behavioral competencies and abilities.
 A positive culture will be the byproduct of selecting the right individuals.”

 Trying to fix culture by throwing free snacks and meditation classes into the mix is like treating the symptoms to an illness, not the root cause of the illness itself.
 In fact, according to Marc, there isn’t a lot you can do to fix the culture on the surface level.
-First, you have to start at the foundation.
+You have to start at the foundation.

 “The trick to creating positive culture is hiring those with the right technical skills, but also those who do things in the right way.
 They have to have values that fit with your company and your style of work.
 So it’s a combination of those two factors that’s going to lead to the culture that you’re looking for.”